Refugee School Impact Program

-Washington State is one of 38 states receiving a Refugee School Impact Grant (RSIG) from the federal Office of Refugee Resettlement (ORR).
-Funds are awarded to Washington’s Office of Refugee and Immigrant Assistance (ORIA), which contracts with School’s Out Washington to administer the grant.
-Through the RSIG Project, School's Out Washington works to support local school systems impacted by significant numbers of refugee children and youth, ages 5-18, in the country less than three years.
+Washington State is one of 38 states receiving a Refugee School Impact (RSI) from the federal Office of Refugee Resettlement (ORR).
+Funds are awarded to Washington’s Office of Refugee and Immigrant Assistance (ORIA), which contracts with School’s Out Washington to administer the program.
+Through the RSI Program, School's Out Washington works to support local school systems impacted by significant numbers of refugee children and youth, ages 5-18, in the country less than three years.

-In Washington State, the Refugee School Impact Grant is focused on these goals:
+In Washington State, the Refugee School Impact Program is focused on these goals:

 - To ensure refugee students’ high academic performance and successful school integration.

 - To strengthen the skills, knowledge, and competence of parents, schools and community-based organizations for the benefit of refugee students.